maksuturva/magento2_payment_module/README.md

 # Maksuturva Collated

+To use this feature, check that you have installed Svea_MaksuturvaCollated module.

 ## Settings required to display payment methods at the checkout

 * make sure the currency is set to EURO (`Stores >> Configuration >> General >> Currency Setup >> Base Currency`),